VarunSaiTeja/Graph.ArgumentValidator/README.md

 ### Step 3
-Just add the `Validatable` attribute to all the class you defined for input.
+Just add the `Validatable` attribute to all the classes you defined for input.

 Ex:
 ```